FelixHenninger/lab.js/readme.md

 or extend this one, we'd be thrilled to be a stepping stone for you!

-We expect all contributors to conform to the [Software Carpentry Code of Conduct](https://software-carpentry.org/conduct/), and be excellent to one another.
+We expect all contributors to conform to the [Software Carpentry Code of Conduct](https://software-carpentry.org/conduct/), and to be excellent to one another.

 ----